peasantbird/tp/docs/UserGuide.md

 ### Adding a buyer: `buyer`

-Add buyers with ease with a few keystrokes.
+You can add buyers with a few keystrokes, instead of having to use an excel sheet.
 The `buyer` command allows you to add a buyer with just their name, so that you can quickly add them on the go.